The Best of The West: 8 Day Ireland Tour

 The Burren

 Next on your driver-guided tour is The Burren, a region famous internationally for its landscape and flora.
-Most of the Burren is designated a Special Area of Conservation to protect this extremely unusual habitat of Limestone Pavement, Calcareous Grassland, Hazel scrub, Ash/Hazel Woodland, Turloughs, Lakes, Petrifying Springs, Cliffs, and Fen.
+Most of the Burren is designated as a Special Area of Conservation to protect its extremely unusual habitats: Limestone Pavement, Calcareous Grassland, Hazel scrub, Ash/Hazel Woodland, Turloughs, Lakes, Petrifying Springs, Cliffs, and Fen.

-The word “Burren” comes from the Irish word “Boíreann” meaning a rocky place.
-An invading Army Officer once said, “here there is not water enough to drown a man, wood enough to hang one, nor earth enough to bury one”.
+The word “urren” comes from the Irish word “oĂreann,” meaning a rocky place.
+An invading Army Officer once said, “ere there is not water enough to drown a man, wood enough to hang one, nor earth enough to bury one.”

 Arrive at your Accommodation in Galway

 Your driver will take you to the stunning little coastal village of Galway for your evening meal and accommodation for the night.
-Before checking in for the evening, your guide will be happy to tell you where to find the best traditional food and music venues to spend the evening enjoying a Guinness or two!
+Before checking in for the evening, your guide will be happy to tell you where to find the best traditional food and music venues to enjoy a Guinness or two!

 Day 2: Croagh Patrick Mountain & Westport